programminghistorian/ph-submissions/en/drafts/originals/teach-history-and-languages-with-strategy-game.md

 Also, as a preparatory note, whenever you click "Save" (or "Save As") inside Atlas, make sure that you always choose Atlas's option for a **scenario** -- not a skirmish (nor a tutorial).

-{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-17.png" alt="The 'Save As' dialogue shows "Scenarios," "Skirmishes," and "Tutorials" as the 3 options for file save.
-While following this tutorial, always choose "Scenarios"." caption="Figure 6.
+{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-17.png" alt="The 'Save As' dialogue shows \"Scenarios,\" \"Skirmishes,\" and \"Tutorials\" as the 3 options for file save.
+While following this tutorial, always choose \"Scenarios\"." caption="Figure 6.
 Saving a Scenario file in Atlas" %}

 Scenarios have predefined civilizations, teams, units, and so on while allowing full multiplayer gameplay.